NZ Taxonomy

 Importantly, the Government does not drive the development of the NZ Taxonomy.
 Instead, it either accepts or declines to endorse the process, rather than evaluating the quality of criteria developed by the TEG and TAGs.
 CSF is the liaison between all groups and care is taken to ensure that industry and political influences do not hinder the independence of the body developing the technical screening criteria.

-The ITAG that made key design recommendations to the Government recommended a priority focus on Agriculture and Forestry.
+The ITAG, which provided key design recommendations to the Government, advised a priority focus on several key sectors.

-When undertaking its sector prioritisation the ITAG considered factors such as GHG emissions, materiality to NZ’s low-emissions transition, dependence on nature, importance to the Māori economy, contribution to exports, share of bank lending.
+When undertaking its sector prioritisation, the ITAG considered factors such as greenhouse gas emissions, relevance to New Zealand’s low-emissions transition, dependence on nature, significance to the Māori economy, contribution to exports, and share of bank lending.

 What does it mean that the NZ Taxonomy covers climate change mitigation, adaptation and resilience?